VladDrgm/DropBoxExercise/README.md

 7. Make changes to the directory being observed by the client.
 Enjoy :)

+### Highlights

+1. The app is built with minimal extra frameworks / libraries / packages:
+    - Microsoft.Extensions.Configuration
+    - Microsoft.Extensions.Configuration.Json
+    - Moq ( for testing )
+    - FluentAssertions ( for testing )

+    Besides these, the app uses the built-in .NET libraries.

+2. The app is built with a client-server architecture.
+3. The app is built with a file watcher that observes a directory for changes.
+4. The app is built with a client that uploads the changes to the server.
+5. The app is built with a server that processes the changes and replicates them in a target directory.
+6. The app can handle the following changes:
+    - File created
+    - File deleted
+    - File renamed
+    - File modified
+    - Directory created
+    - Directory deleted
+    - Directory renamed
+7. The app can handle the following edge cases:
+    - Copy-pasting a file
+    - Copy-pasting a directory with files
+    - Copy-pasting a directory with directories
+    - Copy-pasting a directory with files and directories
+    - Deleting a directory with files
+    - Deleting a directory with directories
+    - Deleting a directory with files and directories

 ***Please be sure to run both the client and server.***

 ***Does not work if monitored folder and destination folder are the same***